Do you want to join the drone bandwagon? Are you planning to get your first drone with camera?

 Intelligent Orientation Control (IOC) allows you to choose which side of the drone you want to be at the front.
 Enjoy a seamless and effortless flight when you use IOC to your advantage.

 Just like SYMA X5HC, this comes with an LED light for easy flying during night, blade protectors and landing gear to keep the drone protected from casual crashes.
 It also includes a holding case for the camera.
 Although this isn’t near gimbal, it’s an affordable version of a mount.
+This is one of the best drone.

 The model comes with a detachable 8 MP camera, which is impressive for an entry-level drone.
 Not only that.
 You can take HD videos and go as high as 1080p.
 However, you can not use the camera if you take it out of the drone.